A Radar-Based Hail Climatology of Australia: Regional Analysis

 The final region of interest is the Goldfields region in southwestern Australia (Fig.\ \ref{maps}e).
 The temperate climate and proximity to the southern ocean dictate that strong frontal systems are a dominant driver of storm activity in the region \citep{Sturman96, Allen14}.
 As a result of these broad-scale initiation mechanisms, hail frequencies are generally quite uniform spatially, with a less-pronounced land--sea contrast.
-The resulting hail streaks are also longer compared to those in the rest of the country (Fig.\ \ref{stats}a), perhaps reflecting the confluence of faster storm motion and longer-lived convective modes (\eg supercells).
 The southeasterly directions shown in Fig.\ \ref{maps}j are consistent with the orientation of prefrontal troughs, which form ahead of southern ocean cold fronts roughly twice a month in summer \citep{Hanstrum90a}.
 These setups advect warm continental air toward the southeast during their passage across the southern parts of the continent, triggering severe thunderstorms under favorable environmental conditions \citep{Hanstrum90a, Hanstrum90b}, and are commonly responsible for hailstorms across southern Australia \citep{Buckley10}.
-As discussed in Section \ref{s:national}\ref{annual}, it is possible that MESH hail detections are less accurate for these relatively shallow and less intense hailstorms, potentially resulting in an underestimation of hail frequencies in southern Australia.
+Fig.\ \ref{stats}a. also shows the resulting hail streaks in southern WA are notably longer than those in the rest of the country.